-Matter Section of Environment Further written information requested Response from Titleholder NOPSEMA Status Number Submission Regulation (To be completed by NOPSEMA) 11 Appendix C Regulation 16(b) Further information is requested on consultation undertaken in the course of preparing the environment plan.
+Matter Number Section of Submission Environment Regulation Further written information requested Response from Titleholder NOPSEMA Status (To be completed by NOPSEMA) 11 Appendix C Regulation 16(b) Further information is requested on consultation undertaken in the course of preparing the environment plan.
 Specifically, further information to support an assessment of merits of the objections and claims about adverse impacts of the activity made by the following relevant persons.
-Migratory Wildlife Network: • That the secretariats of international conventions (e.g. JAMBA, CMS) are 'relevant persons' and should be consulted with; • Requests for: • Actual dB re 1μPa2.s and frequencies used across a staggered array cycle; • Number of array cycles/per minute/s; • Operating envelope of sound pressure levels and frequencies at different depths and water temperatures; • Specifications (including age) of the equipment to be used; • Name of the vessel conducting the survey. • Suggestions for visual monitoring of species other than cetaceans.
-Refer to Section Below 11 The secretariats of international convent ions (e.g. JAMBA, CMS) are 'relevant persons' and should be consulted wit th:
+Refer to Section Below